-CRANE - Two North American MCT-1565 cranes are permanently mounted on the ship, one on the port side 02 level and one on the main deck starboard quarter.
+CRANE - Two North Pacific cranes are permanently mounted on the ship, one on the port side 02 level and one on the main deck starboard quarter.

 DECK - The 02 deck has space available on the forward deck for four standard vans, and for additional items forward of these vans, provided the items are not tall enough to block the line of sight from the pilot house to the bow.